troii/Rudeltippen/README.md

 #%prod.mail.smtp.channel=ssl
 ```

-If you have a Gmail account, just enter your SMTP-Credentials as follows
+If you have a Gmail account, just enter your SMTP credentials as follows

 ```bash
 %prod.mail.smtp.host=smtp.gmail.com